Collective Operations Can Exponentially Enhance Quantum State Verification

-We also consider the approach where only certain subspaces of the auxiliary state are measured.
-After measuring $m$ subspaces, and following the same steps as before, one obtains information about the $2^m$-multiplicity value of the amplitude index $j$.
-In this case, the probability of failing in determining the ``good'' scenario after measuring $m$ different $2$-level states is \be \delta_m = \sum_{k=0}^{\lfloor n 2^{-m} \rfloor} \text{Pr}( 2^m k ). \ee Importantly, in the asymptotic limit we recover the constant behaviour, i.e., the number of copies for a fixed failure probability is insensitive to the fidelity of the initial states, such that $\delta_m = 2^{-m}$, where $m$ is the number of subspaces measured.
+We also consider here the subspaces ENG protocol.
+After measuring $m$ subspaces, and following the same steps as before, one obtains information about the $2^m$ multiplicity of the auxiliary amplitude index.
+In this case, the probability of failing in determining the noiseless scenario after measuring $m$ different subspaces is

+Importantly, in the asymptotic limit we recover the constant , i.e., the number of copies for a fixed failure probability is insensitive to the fidelity of the initial states, such that $\delta_m = 2^{-m}$.